o-be-one/kubernetes-at-home/docs/src/Core components/gateway-api.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/gateway-api/v1.1.0/config/crd/experimental/gateway.networking.k8s.io_tlsroutes.yaml
 ```
 If your gateway is stuck in "unknown" status, it may be because you don't have free IP available in your ip-pool.

+## HTTP to HTTPS redirect

+All HTTP routes are automatically redirected to HTTPS using a 302 status code.
+This redirection is managed by the `http-to-https-redirect` HTTPRoute, which is located in the same namespace as the shared gateway.

+If you genuinely need your services to handle HTTP traffic, you have two options:

+1. Remove the redirection route entirely.
+It's kind of a default behavior that will allow all your apps to be accessible via HTTP.

+2. Keep the redirection as the default behavior, but customize specific routes.
+To do this, simply remove the `sectionName: shared-https` line from the HTTPRoute specifications of the apps you want to make accessible over HTTP.

+This approach provides you with flexibility to manage HTTP and HTTPS traffic according to your specific needs.